Spice It Up With Amchur Powder

 - Use it as an enhancement for soups and stews;

 - Try amchur in relishes and compotes using tomato or dried fruit

 The mango has a long and storied history in India; it is the national fruit of the country, and it is entwined in the rich culture of that country.
 It was given its name by visiting Portuguese.

-The gastronomic delights of the mango have even influence India’s mythology, and inspired a contemporary subgenre explored by fiction writers: sari and mango novels.
+The gastronomic delights of the mango have even influenced India’s mythology and inspired a contemporary subgenre explored by fiction writers: sari and mango novels.
 The mango also features heavily in Indian poetry, appearing frequently at the crossroads of poetic and mythological imagery.

 As a symbol it is correspondingly complex; it can indicate love, prosperity, fertility, and envy in the secular world, and as a religious symbol indicates potential.
 Amchur as a cooking spice follows in spirit from the importance of the mango to Indian cultural identity.